 Findings of several of these studies (Campbell & Malkus, 2011; Darling-Hammond, Wei, Adree, Richardson & Orphanos, 2009; Carpenter, Fennema, Peterson, Chiang & Loef, 1989) indicate a significant relationship between professional development and performance of teachers in the classroom.
-Campbell and Malkus (2011), however, assert that teacher professional development will only impact positively on teacher practices in the classroom when conducted by experienced teachers with an in-depth understanding of the subject area.
+Campbell and Malkus (2011), however, assert that teacher professional development will only positively impact on teacher practices in the classroom when conducted by experienced teachers with an in-depth understanding of the subject area.
 Other studies such as the experimental study on the impact of teacher training on the teacher and student outcomes in Beijing Migrant Schools (Zhang, 2012) and the impact of teacher training on student achievement in Chicago schools (Jacob & Lefgren, 2004) demonstrated that teacher professional development was ineffective with regard to teacher and students' performance.
-However, these findings are silent on the impact of teacher training on quality of pedagogical practices.
+However, these findings are silent specifically on the impact of teacher training on quality of pedagogical practices.

-A debate on the more effective professional programmes is distinct in the literature.
-Findings of several experimental research studies indicate that teacher professional development programmes of longer duration, such as workshops, have a more significant contribution to the quality of teaching and learning (Darling-Hammond, Wei, Adree, Richardson & Orphanos, 2009).
-According to Truesdale (2003), studies on transferability of peer coaching to classroom practices established that coaching was more effective than training workshops because coached teachers tend to apply classroom practices that they learn from their senior colleagues.
-Zepeda (2010), however, advises that for coaching to be effective, communication between the teachers involved should be honest, open, and teachers involved should be willing to help each other to improve on the quality of teaching and learning.
-Knight and Cornett (2009) take a middle position; they advise that teachers should be coached before implementing practices learned during the training workshops to improve the quality of pedagogical practices.
+A debate on which professional programs are more effective is distinct in literature.
+Findings of several experimental research studies indicate that teacher professional development programs that are of longer duration such as workshops have a more significant contribution to quality of teaching and learning (Darling-Hammond, Wei, Adree, Richardson & Orphanos, 2009).
+Other studies, for example Truesdale (2003), in a study on transferability of peer coaching to classroom practices in Chicago public elementary schools, established that coaching was more effective than training workshops because coached teachers tend to apply classroom practices that they learn from their senior colleagues.
+Zepeda (2010), however, advises that for coaching to be effective, communication between the teachers involved should be honest, open, and those involved should be willing to help each other to improve on the quality of teaching and learning.
+Knight and Cornett (2009) take a middle position; they advise that teachers should be coached before implementing practices learned during the training workshops to improve quality of quality of pedagogical practices.

-Institutionalized teacher professional development programmes are lacking in Uganda's public secondary schools (MoES, 2014a).
-The existing programmes, according to the Teachers' Initiative in Sub-Saharan Africa (TISSA) report of 2013 (MoES, 2013), are uncoordinated and lack a systematic approach for professional growth.
-The need for a well-coordinated continuous teacher professional development for secondary school teachers in Uganda is emphasised by the National Assessment of Progress in Education (NAPE) report of 2014 (UNEB, 2014) which points out issues of teacher competence at lower secondary school level.
-According to the report, teachers in lower secondary schools lack the competences in the subjects they teach.
-An attempt by the Ministry of Education Sports to enhance effective teaching and learning through continuous in-service training of secondary school teachers under the STDMS programme has failed to take off as a result of lack of funds (MoES, 2015).
+Institutionalized teacher professional development programs in Uganda's public secondary schools are lacking (MoES, 2014a).
+The existing programs according to the TISSA report of 2013 (MoES, 2013), are uncoordinated and lack a systematic approach for professional growth.
+The need for a well-coordinated continuous teacher professional development for secondary school teachers in Uganda is emphasised by the NAPE report of 2014 (UNEB, 2014) which points out issues of teacher competence in lower secondary According to the report, teachers in lower secondary schools lack the competencies in the subjects they teach.
+An attempt by the Ministry of Education Sports to enhance effective teaching and learning through continuous in-service training of secondary school teachers under the STDMS program has failed to take off as a result of lack of funds (MoES, 2015).

-Methodology
+3. Methodology